 - 37% of shoppers who clicked on a product recommendation returned to the website

-- 75% of customers are more likely to make a purchase from personalized product suggestions
+- 75% of customers are more likely to purchase personalized product suggestions

-Or worse, they’re trying to recommend products and services to their customers but having no success.
+Or worse, they’re trying to recommend products and services to their customers without success.

-Luckily, we’re going to walk you through 7 product recommendation techniques that you can use to increase your sales.
-And then, we’ll show you how to make all of your product suggestions instantly trustworthy.
+Luckily, we will walk you through 6 product recommendation strategies you can use to increase your sales.
+And then, we’ll show you how to make all your product suggestions trustworthy instantly.

-One of the easiest ways to make smarter product recommendations is to rely on your best sellers.
-On your website, you can create an entire landing page of best selling items that you think your visitors would enjoy.
+You can also create an entire landing page of best-selling items you think your visitors would enjoy.

 Amazon, one of the most successful businesses on the planet, does this on their website:

-And if it works for them, there’s no reason why it can’t work for you as well.
+And if it works for them, there’s no reason it won’t work for you.

 This is a particularly helpful tip if you’re a new business.
-That’s because if you don’t have a lot of data on your clients’ demographics, interests, or purchase history, it can be hard to make accurate product suggestions.
+That’s because you need to have a lot of data on your clients’ demographics, interests, or purchase history to make accurate product suggestions.

 But if you have items in your product line that have been popular, you can use them to make more general product recommendations across your site.